 The fact that you’ll need a camera and a few lenses is obvious.
 What’s not so clear, however, are the accessories.
 Some accessories simply make the day a little bit smoother, or your back a little less achy by the last dance.
 Others can play a significant role in the overall quality of the images.

-Accessories can quickly break the gear budget, however.
+Photography accessories can quickly break the gear budget, however.
 And some even end as unused weight in a camera bag.
 So besides the camera and lenses, what’s the best wedding photography gear to help you capture the day?

 Here are a few suggestions.